Ken Kremer -- SpaceUpClose.com -- 24 June 2018

 “SpaceX is pleased to continue offering the American taxpayer the most cost-effective, reliable launch services for vital national security space missions.”

-However, the details and cost of the ULA bid have not been made public.
+However, the details and cost of the ULA bid have not been

 ULA launched the prior AFSPC mission for the USAF.